CFIB Red Tape Awareness Week TM

 New report spotlights governments that accepted CFIB’s challenge to reduce red tape in health care.

-2024 Red Tape Report Card coming soon!
+2024 Red Tape Report Card now available!

 Healthcare Report